Skip to Content

 All courses visit the beautiful riverside of the Great Ouse.
 Senior courses head to Bedford town centre and the remains of its Castle.
 Junior courses are in two traffic-free park areas, linked by a marshalled road crossing.
 The area is mainly flat, so there is minimal elevation change (apart from some steep footbridges!).

-This event is part of the 2024 EA Urban League.
+This event is part of the 2024 EA Urban League and the Southern England Orienteering Urban League (SEOUL).

 Directions / Parking

-We have secured exclusive use of the ‘overflow’ carpark at Mill Meadows.
+We have secured exclusive use of Everard Meadows.

 Postcode: MK42 0BQ (close but not exact)